 The sheer distances in involved can be daunting for travellers wanting to see more of the country and not everyone has 3 months to drive around its 567,338 miles of roads.
 One way around, or over, this is to grab one of our exclusive multi stop tickets!
 Here are a couple of route ideas…

-Today’s blog comes from Chris Newnham, Assistant Manager in our Reading store.
+Today’s blog comes from Chris Newnham, the Assistant Manager in our Reading store

-Today’s blog comes from STA Travel Student Ambassador Mary Bulgin in Cardiff.
+Today’s blog comes from STA Travel Student Ambassador Rachel Skillen, in Sheffield.